 The RC terminal is the 24-volt cooling power supply.

 The RH terminal is the 24-volt heating power supply.

 - Note: The RC and RH terminals are jumpered together in a four-wire heat/cool system and a single-stage heat pump system, but not in a five-wire heat/cool system.

-The Y/O terminal is used to control the cooling contactor.
-When the thermostat calls for cooling, power is fed to pull in the cooling contactor and the fan relay.
+The Y/O terminal is used to control the cooling contractor.
+When the thermostat calls for cooling, power is fed to pull in the cooling contractor and the fan relay.
 This powers up the condenser and the blower fan, cooling your home.

 The W/B terminal controls the heat relay or valve.
 When the thermostat calls for heat, power is fed to pull in the heat relay or valve and the fan relay.
 This powers up the furnace and the blower fan or the boiler, heating your home.